trigger-corp/Forge-Documentation/source/modules/camera.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Platforms: Android**

 Returns a file object for a image taken using their camera.
-Images are always saved in your apps "pictures" directory.
-The file object can be handled using the ``file`` module.
+Images are always saved in your app's "pictures" directory.
+The file object can be handled using the :ref:`modules-file` module.

 The optional parameters can contain any combination of the following: